Advanced Placement and Dual Enrollment

 Which Should You Take: AP or Dual Enrollment?

 There may be opportunity to choose between a course offered in either the AP or DE programs.
 Which you choose ultimately depends upon your educational goals.
-Students who are seeking admissions to highly competitive schools should choose AP as these courses are standardized and recognized nationwide because they have a known rigor and quality.
+Students who are seeking admissions to highly competitive schools should choose AP as these courses are standardized with a known rigor & quality and thus are recognized nationwide.

 Our university partners are Texas based institutions so college credit earned through dual or concurrent enrollment will transfer to any Texas public university.
 Students will need to check on the DE policy of out-of-state and private colleges to ensure they accept DE credits.

-Before choosing it is required that you discuss your educational goals with your MMA counselor.
+Before choosing, you must discuss your educational goals with your MMA counselor.

 For More Information